Wednesday, 18 December 2024

 We live in a world of instant communication – stuff that is happening in our postcode and two continents away clamours equally for our attention.
 Our constantly pinging smart phones are the neurons of a planetary brain.
 Sarah at number seven needs some compost.
 President Trump wants to shut down the US Department of Education.

-Perhaps the most far-reaching implication of the digital revolution that has leapt into our pockets is that it seems to be ushering in the end of history, as a reflective and mediating process.
+The digital revolution that has leapt into our pockets is ushering in the end of history.
 Now there is only now.
 American political commentator, Francis Fukuyama, argued that history ended in 1990 with the dissolution of the Soviet Union.
 He believed that this would usher in the “universalization of Western liberal democracy as the final form of human government”.
-He was wrong.
-Spectacularly wrong.
+He was trebly wrong – not only in when and how history would end, but in what would follow it.
+It's not looking like liberal democracy but fascism.

 Victors write history